uchicago-cs/student-resource-guide/environment/vscode-ssh.rst

 Windows
 ~~~~~~~

 Go to https://code.visualstudio.com/.
-You should see a blue button labeled *Download for Windows, Stable Build*.
+You should see a blue button labeled *Download for Windows, Universal Build*.

 .. figure:: code-img/install-code-win-1.png